 I found City of Ghosts at McKay’s in Chattanooga.
 It wasn’t initially on my radar, but I know so many people who recommend it for Halloween.
 I decided to pick … Continue reading City of Ghosts by Victoria Schwab Review

 I love witchy reads, and this time of year makes me really want to read them.
 Here are a few that I want to pick up.
 The Near Witch Synopsis: … Continue reading Witchy Reads on My Tbr

 Happy Labor Day!
 I can’t believe it is already so late in the year.
 It’s really time to start thinking about the end of year plans, which is crazy.
 I … Continue reading Tag: 10 Books I Want to Read By the End of the Year

 I’m so glad it is August.
 As I mentioned in my wrap up July was horrible, but I am looking forward to good things in August.
 We are getting close … Continue reading August TBR: Let’s Read Some Thrillers

 Today I am participating in my first blog tour.
 I will be reviewing Pestilence by Pamela Taylor.
-I was excited to be participating in the blog tour anyway, but when I received my copy of the book there was a note included.
+I’m excited to be participating in the blog tour, but when I received my copy of the book there was a note included.
 Pamela said that she recognized my address and decided to write.
-It turns out her father was a pharmacist at a pharmacy my family used to frequent.
-It was fun to be able to connect with her.
+Weirdly enough, her father was a pharmacist at a pharmacy that my family frequented.
+I really enjoyed being able to connect with her.
 It brought back great memories for me.
 Now on to the book.

 Set at the dawn of the Renaissance, Alfred the second son must seek a destiny foreseen by his grandfather.
 Alfred’s brother has taken the throne, and it’s worse than anyone imagined.
 The kingdom is shattered and Alfred must decide how to help the kingdom built by his family.